 "I wanted to express to you personally the sheer horror that all Americans felt."

 He then gave way to US singer James Taylor, who sang his hit "You've Got a Friend."

 The Kerry visit came as the shell-shocked French capital remained on edge after last week's attacks.

 French authorities detained 12 people overnight in the suburbs of Paris, a judicial source said, in connection with the shootings.

 The nine men and three women were to be questioned about "possible logistic support" they may have given to the gunmen, in particular weapons and vehicles, the source said.

-Raids were still taking place in Montrouge just outside Paris, where gunman Amedy Coulibaly killed a policewoman last week, Grigny where he grew up, Fleury-Merogis south of the French capital and Epinay-sur-Seine north of the city.
+Raids took place in Montrouge just outside Paris, where gunman Amedy Coulibaly killed a policewoman last week, Grigny where he grew up, Fleury-Merogis south of the French capital and Epinay-sur-Seine north of the city.

 © 2015 AFP